Summary: A passive solar design home collects and stores and distributes heat in the winter by utilizing windows, walls

 Equinox has been on the National Tour of Solar Homes.
 To maximize its passive solar design, this house should face south.
 The slab construction is designed to have thermal mass floors for the south side of the house.
 The concrete mass floors can be covered in stone, tile, brick pavers, or concrete stain for a marble look.
 The electronically operated windows in the clerestory aid in cooling.
 The 35 pages of specifications that come with these plans will give your builder precise details on all the passive solar issues pertinent to the construction of this house.

-To estimate cost, I'll use my resource #5 , “Building Costs by City & State”, on "Getting Started" using “Quality Class #6 for the most part with a slab foundation, but upgrading for the roof design (Quality Class #4), vaulted ceilings (Quality Class #4), and the number and size of windows (Quality Class #4).
+To estimate cost, I'll use my resource #5 , “Building Costs by City & State”, on "Getting Started" using “Quality Class #5 for the most part, but upgrading for the roof design (Quality Class #4), vaulted ceilings (Quality Class #4), and the number and size of windows (Quality Class #4).